 More modern day workers have their attention stretched to the max.
 A wandering mind isn’t known to be the most productive one—and music can bring you back into the present.
 This is good news to the task in front of you that is waiting patiently to be attended to.

-Music is personal; and people are programmed differently—so what works for one person might not work well for another.
+Music is personal, and people are programmed differently—so what works for one person might not work well for another.
 For example, I absolutely cannot listen to music, especially if there are lyrics, when I write or edit (although I can for creative writing).
 But I know writers who will listen to movie soundtracks to write everything from white papers to blogs.

 Music with lyrics is considered the most distracting—especially if you’re doing language-oriented tasks.
 If you’re trying to wrangle words while disconnected words fill your head, it can feel a bit like patting your head and rubbing your belly.

 However you slice it, listening to music demands your attention at some level.
 Even if it’s the most low-volume background-y music ever.
 One could argue that’s a plus if the music pulls you away from the surrounding distractions.
 Maybe the music distraction could be the better options.
 But again, one person might be more sensitive to surround sounds than others.
 For example, you know how, when you’re out at a restaurant or a bar, there’s always that person that sits up and says, “I love this song!” while the rest of the table can hardly hear a thing?
-That’s the person that might struggle trying to work and listen to music at the same time.
+That’s the person that might struggle to try to work and listen to music at the same time.

 One study crowned ambient music at a moderate volume (no lyrics) as the best type of music to work to.
 And people are most productive when working to background music that’s in a major mode (major-chord scales).
 Another rule of thumb says: Listen to your favorite playlists instead of something new or a radio station.
 Work should be the focus; and if there’s a new song with some surprising riffs or lyrics, you don’t want to get sidelined (because we all know where that can lead.)